phalcon/documentation/docs/api/phalcon_domain.md

 <span class="badge badge--class">Class</span>
 [:material-github: Source on GitHub](https://github.com/phalcon/cphalcon/blob/5.0.x/phalcon/Domain/Payload/Status.zep){ .src-btn }

-Holds the status codes for the payload
+Holds the status codes for the payload.

+The two failure-related statuses are distinct, following the Aura.Payload
+lineage:

+- `ERROR` means an exception was raised while the domain layer was running.
+  By convention, `Payload::setException()` pairs with the `ERROR` status.
+- `FAILURE` means the domain layer ran to completion but declined the request (for example, a business rule was not satisfied); no exception was raised.

+@see Payload

 <div class="api-tree" markdown>